viperproject/gobra-book/src/slices.md

 Permission to append(  perm(1/64),  s1, s2...) might not suffice
 ```

-Similarly, in Go the behavior of `copy` is independent whether the underlying memory of the slices overlaps.
+Similarly, in Go the behavior of `copy` is independent of whether the underlying memory of the slices overlaps.
 Again, Gobra's contract of `copy` forbids this:
 ``` go
 s := []int{1, 2, 3, 4}